LottePronk/whokaryote/README.md

 --model MODEL         Choose the stand-alone model or the tiara-integrated model: S or T. Option 'T' only works with argument --contigs
 ```

-Note: When using Windows, you may need to run whokaryote from the commandline as follows:
+Note: When using Windows, you may need to run Whokaryote from the commandline as follows:
 `python whokaryote\bin\whokaryote.py [options]`
 ### Example: